-- Internal rating of the borrower indicating default or near-default - The borrower requesting emergency funding from - The borrower having past due liabilities to public creditors or employees - The borrower is deceased - A material decrease in the underlying collateral value where the recovery of the loan is expected from the sale of the collateral - A material decrease in the borrower's turnover or the loss of a major customer - A covenant breach not waived by the Bank - The debtor (or any legal entity within the debtor's group) filing for bankruptcy application/protection Debtor's listed debt or equity suspended at the primary exchange because of rumours or facts about financial difficulties a significant increase in credit risk compared to initial recognition.
+- Internal rating of the borrower indicating default or near-default - The borrower requesting emergency funding from the Bank - The borrower having past due liabilities to public creditors or employees - The borrower is deceased - A material decrease in the underlying collateral value where the recovery of the loan is expected from the sale of the collateral - A material decrease in the borrower's turnover or the loss of a major customer - A covenant breach not waived by the Bank - The debtor (or any legal entity within the debtor's group) filing for bankruptcy application/protection • Debtor's listed debt or equity suspended at the primary exchange because of rumours or facts about financial difficulties depends on the updated credit grade, at the time of the cure, and whether this indicates there has been a significant increase in credit risk compared to initial recognition.

 It is the Bank's policy to consider a financial instrument as 'cured' and therefore re-classified out of Stage 3 when none of the default criteria have been present for at least six consecutive months.
-The decision whether to classify an asset as Stage 2 or Stage 1 once cured depends on the updated credit grade, at the time of the cure, and whether this indicates there has been
+The decision whether to classify an asset as Stage 2 or Stage 1 once cured